shelkemayur2002/new/README.md

 ### **🐞Bug-id : P3-BG-4**

 **Description:**
+1. When selecting **Custom Range** from the Date Range dropdown, no date picker or calendar modal opens.
+2. User cannot select a start date or end date.
-Custom Range does not open a date picker.
+3. The Custom Range option becomes unusable and does not filter SKU data.

-**Expected Result:** Date picker should open for selecting range.
+**Expected Result:** A date picker should open allowing selection of From and To dates.
-**Actual Result:** Nothing appears when Custom Range is selected.
+**Actual Result:** No date picker opens, preventing custom date selection.

 **Category:**  Functional / UI